 LOCKED OUT.
 This example of photographic humour has been around for many decades,

-appearing in the local weekly newspaper and at least one national publication.
+appearing in a local weekly newspaper and at least one national publication.
+The

 YOU KEEP A SECRET?
 Signs like this one to the Secret Bunker outside

 Nantwich appear at several points in town.
 They always raise a wry

 smile.
 My thanks to Giles Butcher for his suggestion to include the

 confess I am in two minds about the picture.

 in it - giving directions to a secret location.
 After all they took

 direction signs down during the Second World War so as not to help the

 enemy.
 But I am old enough to remember when the secret of Hack Green RAF